Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 The High-Limit Switch

+The high-limit switch serves several purposes.
 First, it keeps the furnace fan from turning on until it detects that a set temperature has been reached.
 Otherwise, the fan would come on prematurely, and blow cold air into the house each time the thermostat asks for heat.

 Second, it also tells the blower how long it should continue to run before shutting off, once the thermostat has been satisfied.
-Otherwise, hot air remaining in the duct work and heat exchanger, after the furnace has cut off, would just go to waste.
+Otherwise, hot air remaining in the ductwork and heat exchanger, after the furnace has cut off, would just go to waste.

 Lastly, the limit switch will turn the unit off if the heat exchanger reaches a certain high temperature, to prevent dangerous overheating.